Music of the 2000s - Fragmentation, Pressure, and the New Music Economy

 • R&B's emotional depth and vocal intimacy

-• Industry shifts from MP3 to early digital
+• Industry shifts from MP3 culture to early platform logic

 • Extended artist examples across the decade